TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionoperationfailedformanageddisks.md

 	cloudEnvironments="public"
 />

-# ExtensionOperationFailedForManagedDisks - We have identified that your backup operation was not completed because the VMSnapshot extension for managed disks failed
+# Error Code ExtensionOperationFailedForManagedDisks

 <!--issueDescription-->
-## **VMSnapshot extension operation failed for managed disks**
+## We have identified that your backup operation was not completed because the VMSnapshot extension for managed disks failed
 <!--/issueDescription-->

 ## **Recommended Document**